logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/restrictive_permissions.md

 - compute.instances.setMachineType
 ```
 ### Create a VPC permissions
-The following permissions are only needed if you want Hopsworks.ai to create VPC and subnet for you.
+The following permissions are only needed if you want [managed.hopsworks.ai](https://managed.hopsworks.ai) to create VPC and subnet for you.
 If you choose an existing VPC and subnet, you can limit the permission of the Service Account by removing them.

 ```yaml